 - Angels’ Tide, beginning around the feast of St. Michael and All Angels (also called “Michaelmas”) on September 29.
 This part of the year focuses on how God defends His Church against Satan through the pure proclamation of the Gospel.
 Reformation Day and All Saints’ Day, both of which occur during this period, marry nicely with this theme.

-- The Last Sundays, the last three Sundays of the church year—these days focus on the second coming of Christ, how we are to receive Him, and appeals to “keep watch.”
+- The Last Sundays, the last three Sundays of the church year—these days carry an eschatalogical character, focusing on the second coming of Christ and how we are to receive Him, bidding us “keep watch.”
 They also feed smoothly into the season of Advent, which very much reflects these themes.

-If you pay very close attention on a weekly basis, you’ll notice that the lessons for a given day in the summer don’t always line up with the propers as given for that day in the one-year lectionary in Lutheran Service Book.
+If you pay very close attention on a weekly basis, you’ll notice that, at some point in this lengthy season, we skip a few Sundays in this sequence—i.e., one week it will be Trinity 15, and the very next week it will be Trinity 19.
 This is because the variable date of Easter stretches or shortens the length of the Trinity season by a different number of weeks every year, and so some of the “green” Sundays must be skipped.

 One custom, apparently derived from the Anglican tradition (which cross-pollinated with the Lutheran tradition in the 16th and 17th centuries thanks to Martin Bucer, and again in the late 19th century once American Lutherans began celebrating the liturgy in English), is the so-called “Michaelmas skip:” starting on the Sunday nearest September 29, skip directly to Trinity 19.
 This practice keeps together the entirety of Angels’ Tide and allows the Church to explore its valuable theme year after year, a theme which leads nicely into the eschatological focus of the last few Sundays of the church year.